-Given a discovery of TechCrunch, Facebook has quietly introduced official chat apps and screensharing.
+Given a discovery by TechCrunch, Facebook has quietly introduced official chat apps and screen sharing.
 These two features for desktop PC and Mac are the ones that users have been eagerly looking forward to.

 Presently, the features are available only for Workplace.
 It is an enterprise collaboration software of Facebook and competes with other business apps like Slack.

-Workplace comprises of more than 14,000 businesses on board, and one of the latest additions is the Wal-Mart.
-Screensharing is going to attract more clients for Workplace surpassing the similar but weaker feature of apps like WebEx and Skype.
+Workplace comprises more than 14,000 businesses on board, and one of the latest additions is the Wal-Mart.
+Screensharing is going to attract more clients to the Workplace, surpassing the similar but weaker feature of apps like WebEx and Skype.

 The Screensharing feature

 This feature is presently available on the web and on the Workplace Chat desktop apps.
 You can share your full screen or a particular desktop app that you are going over.
 This will further take care of your privacy while you do not wish to expose sensitive data.